Advocacy

 Your Age-Friendly Minnesota Council is doing great work, but we need your help!
 We are enhancing age-friendly systems within state agencies, making investments in the innovative ideas from communities across the state, and we just released the first iteration of Minnesota's Multisector Blueprint for Aging.
 This meaningful work is just getting started, but without legislative action, our shared efforts will soon come to an end.

 You can make a difference!
 I'm asking you to stand with me to share your age-friendly story and support our collective work.
-In collaboration with community partners, join us for an age-friendly Day at the Capitol on Thursday, March 13, 2025 to ensure that the Age-Friendly Minnesota Council remains a powerful commitment to our future.
-I hope to see you in St. Paul!
+Help us ensure that the Age-Friendly Minnesota Council remains a powerful commitment to our future.

 Sherrie Pugh, Chair